hypherionmc/fdd-docs/installation/advanced-config.md

     #Control where CHAT messages are delivered
     [messageDestinations.chat]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "CHAT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where START messages are delivered
     [messageDestinations.start]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where STOP messages are delivered
     [messageDestinations.stop]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where JOIN messages are delivered
     [messageDestinations.join]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where LEAVE messages are delivered
     [messageDestinations.leave]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where ADVANCEMENT messages are delivered
     [messageDestinations.advancements]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where DEATH messages are delivered
     [messageDestinations.death]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where COMMAND messages are delivered
     [messageDestinations.commands]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

+    #Control where WHITELIST change messages are delivered
+    [messageDestinations.whitelist]
+        #The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
+        channel = "CONSOLE"
+        #Should the message be sent using EMBED style messages
+        useEmbed = false
+        #Embed Layout to use
+        embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""

     #Control where messages that match none of the above are delivered
     [messageDestinations.custom]
         #The Channel the message will be delivered to.
-Valid entries are CHAT, EVENT, CONSOLE
+Valid entries are CHAT, EVENT, CONSOLE, OVERRIDE
         channel = "EVENT"
         #Should the message be sent using EMBED style messages
         useEmbed = false
         #Embed Layout to use
         embedLayout = "default"
+        #Override the destination with a custom channel/webhook url.
+Make sure to change `channel` above to OVERRIDE
+        override = ""
 ```

+!!!info Tip
+The `override` field allows you to use a Webhook URL or Channel ID to send those specific messages to another channel, not configured in the `channels` section
+!!!

 ***